looker-open-source/extension-access-key-demo/README.md

   }
 ```

-6. Create a `model` LookML file in th project.
-The convention is to name the model the same as the extension.
+6. Create a `model` LookML file in the project.
+The convention is to give the model name the same name as the extension.

 - Add a connection in this model.
 It can be any connection, it doesn't matter which.
-- [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to some connection.
+- [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to the connection.

 7. Connect your new project to Git.
 You can do this multiple ways: